ntjq/ICB-Manifest/README.md

 - [NTJQ](https://github.com/ntjq)
 - [Russi](https://github.com/0xRussi)

-## What new in 1.1 version ?
+## What change in 1.1 version ?
-1. **Github Token System**, if you using github repos.
+1. **Security Enhancements**, Handling tokens more securely.
-2. **Improved Rate Limit Bypass**, methods to handle GitHub's API limits.
+2. **More Reliable**, Improved request handling with retries.
-3. **User Configuration Options**, Allowing users to customize timeouts, workers, etc.
+3. **Fixes**, appid checks and error handling fix frozing issue.
-4. **Better Fallback Mechanisms**, Additional CDNs or alternative sources.
+4. **Performance Optimizations**, Faster downloads or reduced API calls.
-5. **Bug Fixes**, Addressing issues from previous versions.
+5. **Remove Webhook System**, after using the tool I noticed it's useless.
-6. **Performance Optimizations**, Faster downloads or reduced API calls.
+6. **Better Fallback Mechanisms**, Additional CDNs or alternative sources.
-7. **Security Enhancements**, Handling tokens more securely.
+7. **Faster Performance**, Multithreading boosts repo checks and downloads.
-8. **Remove Webhook System**, after using the tool I noticed it's useless.
+8. **Github Tokens**, for API limits Github if you using github repos \ using up 6 tokens if you are facing API rate limit.

 ## How to use
 Go to Releases to download the latest release, and install SteamTools or GreenLuma